 Check out this great resource on when to post to achieve the most impact.

-We recommend Hootsuite: Great for Twitter and Facebook posts, start using Hootsuite for free with their basic package.
+We recommend Hootsuite: great for Twitter and Facebook posts, start using Hootsuite for free with their basic package.
 Upgrade to the pro package to manage more than three social platforms and receive in-depth analytics

 Social media gives you a great opportunity to reach your audience, but it also gives your audience an opportunity to reach out to you.
 Community management is a key part to running a successful social media platform.

 Comments: You will need to decide on a comment response policy and ensure that you hold to it.
 This will determine how you respond to people.
-We recommend that you respond to any genuine questions as quickly as possible, directing them to an email address of website where required.
+We recommend that you respond to any genuine questions as quickly as possible, directing them to an email address or website where required.

 Negative Comments: On occasion you may receive negative comments of messages.
 Within your policy you will need to decide how you deal with these comments.
 We would recommend that you don’t delete negative comments unless they’re deemed directly abusive.
 Instead use negative comments as a way to engage your audience.
-You could use a simple reply such as ‘We’re sorry to hear your feel that way and would love to her your feedback so we can improve.
-Do send us an email XXXXX’ Thisshows them that you are engaged and open, but it also shows other users that you are actively engaging with your online community.
+You could use a simple reply such as ‘We’re sorry to hear your feel that way and would love to hear your feedback so we can improve.
+Do send us an email XXXXX’ This shows them that you are engaged and open, but it also shows other users that you are actively engaging with your online community.